Omensah-15/Omensah-15/README.md

 # 👨‍💻 Obed Mensah
-Systems Engineer | AI & Big Data | Risk & Fraud Intelligence
+Analytics Engineer | Data Infrastructure | AI & Business Intelligence

 ## About Me
 Systems Engineer specializing in designing and deploying intelligent data platforms that automate risk intelligence and business operations.
 I bridge AI/ML, big data pipelines, and full-stack development to transform complex challenges into scalable, production-ready systems.
 My focus is on building solutions that enhance decision-making, ensure regulatory compliance, and drive measurable efficiency gains in finance, security, and public health domains.